 Examples of Regional Flavor Profiles

-- Ethiopia (Yirgacheffe, Sidamo): Floral, citrusy, tea-like body
+Ethiopia (Yirgacheffe, Sidamo): Fragrant, citrus, tea-like body

-- Colombia: Balanced acidity, nutty and caramel notes
+Colombia: Balanced acidity, nutty and caramel notes

-- Sumatra: Earthy, full-bodied, low acidity
+Sumatra: Earthy, full-bodied, low acidity

-- Kenya: Bright acidity, berry and wine-like flavors
+Kenya: Bright acidity, wine and fruit-like flavor

-- Brazil: Chocolatey, low acidity, heavy body
+Brazil: Chocolatey, low acidity, heavy body

 How Altitude Affects Flavor